UCSD-ECEMAE-148/final-project-repository-su25-team5/README.md

 [![Night Model Usage](http://img.youtube.com/vi/2x252IADBzo/0.jpg)](https://youtu.be/2x252IADBzo "Night Model Usage")

-Click to watch "Obstacle Avoidance"
+Click to watch "Safety Override"

 [![Obstacle Avoidance](http://img.youtube.com/vi/Y8Ywqo7uJKo/0.jpg)](https://youtu.be/Y8Ywqo7uJKo "Obstacle Avoidance")

-Note that the setup of parts (such as camera position, compute power, and Donkey Car configuration) can vary from car to car, and tuning may be required to achieve the same effect.
+**Note:** Setup of parts (such as camera position, compute power, and Donkey Car configuration) can vary from car to car, and tuning may be required to achieve the same effect.

 ### **Key Features**
 - **Image Filtering:** Imaging is captured, enhanced, lifted, blurred, gray scaled, then a canny edge filter is applied.
-- **Obstacle Avoidance:** LiDAR, or light detection and ranging, is used to measure distances between the car and objects in order to avoid collisions.
+- **Safety Override:** LiDAR, or light detection and ranging, is used to measure distances between the car and objects in order to avoid collisions.
 - **ROS2 Framework:** Custom ROS2 nodes are used for the functionalities listed above.
 - **Donkey Car Framework:** Uses the OpenAI gym wrapper around the Self Driving Sandbox donkey simulator in order for deep learning image processing, allowing the use for autonomous use.
 ---